10 Powerful Insights I Learned from Starting a Small Business

-10. Give Away Your Expertise
+10. Give Away Your Small Business's Expertise

 A few years ago we sat down with the marketing team of a national financial company to discuss their digital marketing strategy.
 With thousands of employees and decades of experience, their brand had some impressive offerings.
 However, we noticed their website focused almost entirely on the company itself and not its audience.

 “Your website has a lot going for it,” I said, “but I see it provides visitors only with information about your brand.
-What if we start using the blog to post articles that don’t talk about your company, but provide compelling content focused on your audience?” we went on to encourage them to focus less on talking about the expertise they have and more on sharing that knowledge with their audience.
+What if we start using the blog to post articles that don’t talk about your company, but provide compelling content focused on your audience?”
+We went on to encourage them to focus less on talking about the expertise they have and more on sharing that knowledge with their audience.